isomerpages/moe-westwoodsec/_cca/Uniformed Groups/Girls' Brigade.md

 ### OBJECTIVES

 *   To develop and groom every Girl to be a leader
-*   To develop each Girl to her fullest potential by equipping, empowering and enabling.
+*   To develop each Girl to her fullest potential by equipping, empowering and enabling.&nbsp;
-*    To provide the holistic development for every Girl in spiritual, physical, educational and social domain
+*   &nbsp;To provide the holistic development for every Girl in spiritual, physical, educational and social domain

-### TEACHERS IN-CHARGE
+### TEACHERS IN-CHARGE&nbsp;

 *   Ms Wang Jia Ning Jenny (TIC – until June 2022)
 *   Ms Lim Si Min (TIC from June 2022)